jussihayha/python_neat_ai/README.md

 Currently the codebase and assets are a mixture of english and finnish language.
 My intention is that I will change the language to english, but unfortunately that has proven to be some what slow, and my progress in getting this thing to work properly has been slow.

 ### Acknowledgements
 Kenneth O. Stanley and Risto Miikkulainen for publishing the paper on 'Evolving Neural Networks through Augmenting Topologies'
 CodeBullet for providing humorous videos about creating and figuring out how to operate AI's in different scenarios.
+<strong> Googlaa kuka teki noi assetit </strong>